St Stephen's Church, Fylingdales

 The church is built of sandstone with a red tile roof and a decorative ridge.
 It consists of a nave with a clerestory, a south aisle, a south porch, a chancel with a north organ chamber, a south chapel and vestry, and an apse at the east end, and a southeast tower.
 The tower has four stages, angle buttresses, string courses, lancet windows and a roundel in the second stage, the bell openings have moulded surrounds and hood moulds, and at the top is a saddleback roof.
 Inside, there are various stained glass windows designed by Henry Holiday, and a cylindrical font which is believed to have come from the village's demolished mediaeval church.

+The church is in the benefice of Fylingdales and Hawsker cum Stainsacre.